Lygus pratensis: Biology

-This species is considered a pest.
 Adults are present all year, with one or two generations.
 The adult insects overwinter in the litter, in moss or under barks.

 The females lay their eggs in May and June in flower buds or other plant parts.
 The tiny eggs are round and white and are deposited in groups.
 The larvae initially are small, round and bright.
 In the later stages the larvae are completely green and they can easily be confused with aphids.

 They grow quickly and are very harmful for the plants.
 A good biological control is represented by the parasitic wasps of the genus Peristenus that actively seek the nymphs and lay an egg inside them.
 When the egg hatches the wasp larva eats the living nymph from the inside.